-Flemings expands its presence in the Central West
+Flemings expands its presence in the central west

 With a reputation for professionalism, service, community involvement and a belief in the opportunities of regional NSW, Managing Director Justin Fleming sees the Parkes and Forbes expansion as the next chapter in the company’s story.

-“Our business has grown out of the places where we live and work and communities we care deeply about,” Justin said.
+“Our business has grown out of the places where we live and work and communities we care deeply about,” he said.

 “We’re proud of the business we’ve built, the service we provide, and the way we contribute locally.